#flashfiction #story #fiction

 So what did I learn?

 Those first few lines are so important, but they don’t have to be complicated.
-They are the gatekeepers into the story, and only need to stand tall, firm and singular.
-Be inconspicuously vague in the everyday details, but uniquely brazen in the precision of telling the tale.
+They are the gatekeepers into the story, and only need to stand tall, firm and, singular.
+Be inconspicuously vague in the everyday details, but brazenly unique in the special stuff.
+Intrigue the reader into the tale.
 Don’t hold back.
 Make me extremely curious!

-Keep the words simple, but the thoughts so precisely complex so that they belong only to this story, this character, and the moment in time that you are revealing to the reader.
+Keep the words simple, but the thoughts so precisely complex and revealing that they belong only to this story, character, and/or moment in time.
 What you say must ring true, and if you try too hard, add too much, too soon, you’ve lost me.

 Obviously, I’m not too good at keeping up with this blog.
-However, I do “write” blog posts, but mostly in my head–although I’ve taken notes and at some time in the future plan to share them.
-Right now it seems more important to write, and finish my current project, Sky.
+However, I do “write” blog posts, but mostly in my head–although I’ve taken notes, and at some time in the future plan to share them.
+Right now, it seems more important to write, and finish drafting my current project, Sky.

-Speaking of Sky, I’m in the process of its transcription into computer files, as well as editing/revision along the way.
-My goal is to be done with this process around the time school starts, and then move on to a second hearty round of editing.
-I’d love to be done with the entire project by October/November.
-Eh?
+Speaking of Sky, I’m in the process of its transcription into computer files, as well as drafting and expanding the story along the way.
+My goal is to be done with this process around the time school starts, and then move onto a hearty round of editing.

 The poem I posted last year on this site, “Shame,” will be published the week of August 24th via a great site: http://www.thevoicesproject.org!
-Oddly, I receive the most random traffic to this blog because of that poem, so I wanted to have it officially accepted/published somewhere before someone tried to plagiarize it off of my site.
-(Not that this would prevent such things, but still, makes me feel better regardless.)
+Oddly, I receive the most random traffic to this blog because of that poem, so I wanted to have it officially accepted/published somewhere before someone plagiarized it off my site (It happens!).

 One of my planned, upcoming/someday blog post will be about my writing group.
 I started the small group at the beginning of the year, just for local moms.
 It’s been such a great experience and a wonderful way to promote more writing in my life, as well as to encourage other moms.

-I’m still reading as much as I can, to improve my writing.
+I’m still reading as much as I can, for fun and to improve my writing.
 I’m almost done with Sylvia Plath’s Letters Home–there’s hidden wisdom between the lines.

 That’s all, folks!
 For more frequent, less loquacious updates, please like my Facebook page: